AyloSrd/react-event-forwarder/README.md

 ```

-If you want to forward a React event, or a custom one forwarded from a direct child, just pass `eventForwarder` to the event listener: it will automatically recognize the event and make it available to the parent as it is (no additional event is created).
+If you want to forward a React event, or a custom one dispatched from a direct child, just pass `eventForwarder` to the event listener: it will automatically recognize the event and expose it to the parent as it is (no additional event is created).

 ```jsx
 //Child, consumes forwardEvt from HOC